Acaki/dotfiles/README.md

     " Toggle paste mode on and off nmap <leader>p :setlocal paste!<cr>

 For more detailed settings please refer to comments in .vimrc file.
+## tmux
+Prefix key is changed to `Ctrl + A`

-# How to include your own config
+# How to include your own vim config
 Create a file named `my_configs.vim` in the same directory of this repository (e.g. `~/dotfiles/my_configs.vim` if you clone at home directory), then simply edit the file to add vim configs as you like.

 For example, if you want to change the colorscheme to default one, add the following lines in `my_configs.vim`: